rladies-nyc/source/content/post/2019-04-03-r-package-workshop.md

 Sebastian is a data scientist at Vroom, an ecommerce start-up that focuses on selling used cars that are delivered to your door.
 Previously, Sebastian was doing research on cancer genomics as a postdoc at Yale University.
 He has also been a strong advocate for R-Ladies and is an experienced CRAN package author.

+Slides from Sebastian's talk can be found on their [GitHub page](https://github.com/Seborinos/rladiesnyc_package_workshop).